 Jimmy does a number of all 3 kinds of corporate / motivational events and all types can be seen under the Speaker-Corp filter.

-As someone who used to be in Marketing and has built a massively successful International career (with a formidable social media presence) he is very much in demand at events such as Mad//Fest and Pendulum Summit.
+As someone who used to be in Marketing and has built a massively successful International career (with a formidable social media presence) he is very much in demand at industry events such as Mad//Fest and Pendulum Summit.

 While digging through old research (to post on this blog) a fair number of wayward facts have come to light.
 Sometimes an innocent error is picked up and repeated by multiple other sites and sometimes clickbait articles are JUST on the right side of the law…but misleading enough to nudge a story a certain direction.
-Omission of detail can often generate more controversy than what had actually been said or done.
+This has now been made incrementally worse by the proliferation of AI chatbot accounts just making stuff up (here).

 October 2025 saw the release of a Wikipedia type version of Grok (Grokipedia) and stories relating to issues in that text are here.